upn3xt/chrono/journal/JOURNAL.md

 ## Set a world record for refactor cause I'm just like that!

 Made a the previous commit like 10 mins ago and the massive refactoring is done in less time.

+## Too many lists and allocators!

+I WILL pause the project to refactor the walker.
+The duck tape aint doin it no muh :( and to be honest it's about time I done this.
+Like, the allocator waste is massive.
+And I believe that somewhere between the analyzer and the walker the symbol table might be the solution to something else.
+Btw scope resolution is the reason why things are the way they are right now.
+I was generating invalid parameters which when calling the code, it segfaults almost immediately.
+Anyway, that's work for the future.